 Planning a vacation to the Florida Panhandle and Emerald Coast?
 Start by exploring all the best things to do in Destin, FL.
-Located on the Gulf Coast of Florida, Destin is known for its white-sand beaches, emerald green waters, and laid-back atmosphere.
+Located on Florida’s Gulf Coast, Destin is known for its white-sand beaches, emerald green waters, and laid-back atmosphere.

 The top tourist attractions in Destin number among the most popular in Northwest Florida.
 On your vacation, you’ll stroll along the Destin Harbor Boardwalk, sail down giant slides at the Big Kahuna’s Water Park, and explore the wilderness at Henderson Beach State Park.
 Or you can enjoy world-class fishing on the Gulf of Mexico in the city that’s been dubbed the World’s Luckiest Fishing Village.